 Blood pressure test

 A blood pressure test measures the pressure in your arteries as your heart pumps.
 You might have a blood pressure test as a part of a routine doctor's appointment or as a screening for high blood pressure (hypertension).
-Many people, such as those with high blood pressure, do their own blood pressure tests at home so that they can better track their health.
+Some people use a blood pressure test at home to better track their heart health.

 Why it's done